emdash/uConsole_sway_config/README.md

 For example, to open a terminal, type `Super_R` (`Fn` + `Alt_L`) *followed by* `Enter`.
 If you are already used to the default key bindings, this should be an easy adjustment.

+Gamepad inputs are converted to keyboard inputs via `gamepad.py` in the bin directory.
+You can change the key bindings by editing KEYMAP table in this script.

 #### Cheat Sheet